What is Visiting Home Care?

 Visiting care offers you a vast range of options, from one visit a day to several.
 It is suitable for both short-term and long-term contracts, so we can help you deal with convalescence or post-operative support, or give you the help required on an ongoing basis.

-Many Clients start with a single daily visit from their Carer, who will stay around half an hour.
+Many Clients start with a single daily visit from their Carer.
 Some Clients like a little help to shower and dress in the morning, others prefer a daytime call to help with the housework or do whatever is needed around the home.

 The most popular option is three daily visits spread throughout the day, and Clients quickly establish into a comfortable routine with their regular Carers.